GAGGIUINO/gaggiuino.github.io/docs/guides/machine-specific-guide.md

 # Power Switch Mod

 > [!Note|style:callout|label:APPLICABLE MODELS|iconVisibility:visible]
-> 230V (EU) Gaggia Classic Pro Eco and Evo models with an Eco PCB.
+> 230V (EU) Gaggia Classic Pro, Eco, Evo, and E24 models with an Eco PCB.

 A Gaggia Classic with Gaggiuino typically takes 10-15 minutes to reach thermal equilibrium.
 However, in adherence to EU regulations, Gaggia Classic models available in the region are equipped with a PCB (Eco board) designed to power off the machine after 20 minutes of idle operation.
 These machines also have a monostable (spring-return) switch that defaults to the "Off" position when not pressed.
 To make the switch bistable a spring must be removed.